Menu

 Water stains on walls, ceilings, or floors are never a good sign.
 They often point to leaks that may be hidden behind the surface.
 Even a small drip from a pipe or connection can cause major damage over time.

 Moisture also creates an ideal environment for mold to grow.
 Mold not only looks unappealing but can also negatively impact your health.
 If you notice dark spots or musty smells, it may be a sign that your bathroom plumbing is leaking.
 Fixing leaks promptly is much more cost-effective than dealing with water damage restoration later.
-A skilled plumber can locate even the most hidden leaks and make the necessary repairs.
+A skilled plumber in Glendale, AZ can locate even the most hidden leaks and make the necessary repairs.

 5. Running Toilets or Dripping Faucets